BenFradet/benfradet.github.io/_posts/2015-12-16-Exploring-spark.ml-with-the-Titanic-Kaggle-competition.md

-Another option, which I won't cover here, is to train a regression model on the `Age` column and use this model to predict the age for the examples where the `Age` column is NA.
+Another option, which I won't cover here, is to train a regression model on the `Age` column and use this model to predict the age for the examples where the `Age` is NA.
 Same thing goes for handling NA for the `Fare` column.

 However, spark-csv treats NA strings as empty strings instead of NAs (this is a known bug described [here](https://github.com/databricks/spark-csv/issues/86)).